theforeman/journald-native/README.md

-It is not recommended to use ```print``` and ```perror``` as you may lose ```'\0'``` byte in your string due to C zero-terminated string format (all zero bytes in the middle will be removed) On the contrary ```send``` uses binary buffers and does not have such shortcoming.
+It is not recommended to use ```print``` and ```perror``` as you may lose ```'\0'``` byte in your string due to C zero-terminated string format (all zero bytes in the middle will be removed) On the contrary ```send``` uses binary buffers and does not have this shortcoming.

 ### License